Writer Profile

 In 2007, I joined the Japan Football Association (JFA).
 There, I met Captain Saburo Kawabuchi and Tokuaki Suzuki (Keio University alumni).
 They were people who seriously thought about Japan winning the World Cup.

 After that, I returned to the JFA and was in charge of managing Japan national team matches.
-I left the JFA in 2017, and after working for the American Olympic marketing company GMR, I established HMR Consulting, a "company that connects the world," in 2020.
+I left the JFA in 2017, and after working for the American Olympic marketing company GMR, I launched HMR Consulting, a "company that connects the world," in 2020.
 I will continue to push forward toward winning the World Cup.

 "Dreams make you strong."